Bike holidays in Tuscany

 Day 8: Pisa

-End of your cycling trip in Tuscany and departure after breakfast.
+End of your Tuscan cycling tour and departure after breakfast.

-For reasons of organization, weather conditions or provisions issued by local authorities, the itinerary may be subject to some changes before and / or during your vacation.
-For example, along the way, you may encounter temporary deviations caused by road works, which cannot be foreseen; in this case please follow the directions you will find on site.
+Due to organizational reasons, weather conditions, or regulations issued by local authorities, the itinerary may be subject to some changes before and/or during your vacation.
+For example, along the way, you may encounter temporary diversions caused by roadworks, which cannot be predicted; in this case, please follow the directions you will find on site.